Baron-Severin/SyncUp/README.md

 * Firebase DB
-  * PhoneNumbers
+  * Users
     * [Phone Number]
       * Private
         * EventList
+        * Updates
+          * (unimportant updates [what is unimportant is determined by NotificationSetting] are pushed here.
+This field is checked when the app is opened, and new information is retrieved)
+          * Picture:bool
+          * Text:bool
       * Public
         * DisplayName
         * PictureSmall
         * NotificationSetting
-      * Updates
-        * (unimportant updates [what is unimportant is determined by NotificationSetting] are pushed here.
-This field is checked when the app is opened, and new information is retrieved)
-        * NameLocDateTime:bool
-        * Picture:bool
-        * NoteList:bool
-        * Invitations:bool
   * Events
     * [EventId]
       * Name